-Upon the disposition or deemed disposition of a Unit of the fund, a unitholder will realize a capital gain (or a capital loss) to the extent that the proceeds of disposition of the Unit exceed (or are less than) the aggregate of the adjusted cost base of the Unit and any reasonable costs of disposition.
+Upon the disposition or deemed disposition of a Unit of a fund (including upon a redemption of Units or upon a switch of Units between the funds), a unitholder will realize a capital gain (or a capital loss) to the extent that the proceeds of disposition of the Unit exceed (or are less than) the aggregate of the adjusted cost base of the Unit and any reasonable costs of disposition.
+Notwithstanding the foregoing, a switch between different classes of Units of the same fund is generally not considered to be a disposition for tax purposes (except to the extent Units are redeemed to pay the switching fee).
+In the case of such tax-deferred switches, the unitholder's adjusted cost base of the Units received on the switch will equal the adjusted cost base of the original Units held by the unitholder.

-In general, the aggregate adjusted cost base of your Units of the fund equals:
+In general, the aggregate adjusted cost base of your Units of a fund equals: